 Len.
-My former speeches have but hit your thoughts,

-Which can interpret further.
-Only, I say,

-Things have been strangely borne.
-The gracious

-Duncan

-Was pitied of Macbeth -- marry, he was dead: ---And the right-valiant Banquo walk'd too late.
-Whom, you may say, if't please you, Fleance kill'd, For Fleance fled.
-Men must not walk too late.
-Who cannot want the thought, how monstrous too It was for Malcolm, and for Donalbain To kill their gracious father? damned fact!
-How did it grieve Macbeth? did he not straight In pious rage the two delinquents tear, That were the slaves of drink, and thralls of sleep?
+My former speeches have but hit your thoughts, Which can interpret farther: only, I say, Things have been strangely borne.
+The gracious Duncan Was pitied of Macbeth ---- marry, he was dead: ----And the right-valiant Banquo walk'd too late.
+Whom you may say, if't please you, Fleance kill'd, For Fleance fled: men must not walk too late.
+Who cannot want the thought, how monstrous too It was for Malcolm, and for Donalbaine To kill their gracious father? damned fact!
+How did it grieve Macbeth? did he not straight In pious rage the two delinguents tear, That were the slaves of drink, and thralls of sleep?
 Was not that nobly done? ay, wisely too; For 'twould have anger'd any heart alive To hear the men deny't.
-So that, I say, He has borne all things well; and I do think, That had he Duncan's sons under his key,
+So that I say, He has borne all things well; and I do think, That had he Duncan's sons under his key, (As, and't please heav'n, he shall not;) they should find

-As, an't please heav'n, he shall not, they should find What 'twere to kill a father: so should Fleance.
+What 'twere to kill a father: so should Fleance.
 But peace! for from broad words, and 'cause he fail'd His presence at the tyrant's feast, I hear, Macduff lives in disgrace.
-Sir, can you tell

-Where he bestows himself?
+Sir, can you tell Where he bestows himself?
 Lord.
-The Son of Duncan, From whom this tyrant holds the due of Birth, Lives in the English Court; and is receiv'd Of the most pious Edward with such grace, That the malevolence of fortune nothing Takes from his high respect.
-Thither Macduff Is gone to pray the King upon his aid To wake Northumberland, and warlike Siward; That by the help of these, with Him above To ratify the work, we may again Give to our tables meat, sleep to our nights, Free from our feasts and banquets bloody knives, Do faithful homage, and receive free honours, All which we pine for now.
-And this report Hath so exasperated their King, that he Prepares for some attempt of war.
+The Son of Duncan, From whom this tyrant holds the due of Birth, Lives in the English Court; and is receiv'd Of the most pious Edward, with such grace, That the malevolence of fortune nothing Takes from his high respect.
+Thither Macduff Is gone to pray the King upon his aid To wake Northumberland, and warlike Seyward; That by the help of these, (with Him above To ratifie the work,) we may again Give to our tables meat, sleep to our nights; Free from our feasts and banquets bloody knives; Do faithful homage, and receive free honours, All which we pine for now.
+And this report

+Hath so exasp'rated their King, that he Prepares for some attempt of War.
 Len.
 Sent he to Macduff?
 Lord.
-He did; and with an absolute,

-Sir, not I,

-The cloudy messenger turns me his back, And hums; as who should say, you'll rue the time, That clogs me with this answer.
+He did; and with an absolute, Sir, not I, The cloudy messenger turns me his back, And hums; as who should say, "you'll rue the time, "That clogs me with this answer.
 Len.
-And that well might

-Advise him to a care to hold what distance

-His wisdom can provide.
-Some holy Angel

-Fly to the Court of England, and unfold

-His message ere he come; that a swift Blessing

-May soon return to this our suffering Country, Under a hand accurs'd!
+And that well might Advise him to a care to hold what distance His wisdom can provide.
+Some holy Angel Fly to the Court of England, and unfold His message ere he come! that a swift Blessing May soon return to this our suffering Country, Under a hand accurs'd!
 Lord.
 I'll send my pray'rs with him.
 [Exeunt.
 ACT IV.
-SCENE I.

-A dark Cave; in the middle, a great Cauldron burning.
+SCENE, a dark Cave; in the middle, a great Cauldron burning.
 Thunder.
 Enter the three Witches.
 1 Witch.
 Thrice the brinded cat hath mew'd.

-- 2 Witch.
-Twice, and once the hedge-pig

-whin'd.

-- 3 Witch.
-Harper cries, 'tis time, 'tis time.
+2 Witch.
+Twice, and once the hedge-pig whin'd.
+3 Witch.
+Harper crys, 'tis time, 'tis time.
 1 Witch.
 Round about the cauldron go, In the poison'd entrails throw.